shravannaik1988/gilded-rose-inventory-service-1/README.md

 # gilded-rose-inventory-service

 > A service to get and purchase items in gilded rose store.
+The service is implemented using a micro service architecture and uses
+JSON Web Token authentication scheme to authenticate callers.

 ## Getting Started